JimmyShyaka/convert_text_file_to_pdf/README.md

-converting text file to pdf file using python.
-You are welcome to use the code provided here
+This python program converts text file to pdf file.
+You are welcome to use the code provided here.
+To execute the program in the terminal, you can enter this:   python3 convert_text_file_to_pdf_file.py

-|| To execute the program in the terminal, you can enter this:   python3 convert_text_file_to_pdf_file.py
+Make sure to place the file to convert in the same directory as the python program or change the path in the programs to your desired paths.